 The Foundation’s team of professional educators have taken these simple concepts and developed some of the most effective and engaging prevention education programs available.

 Our Ongoing Mission

-Today, Too Good for Drugs, TGFV Social Perspectives, and Celebrating Healthy Choices are implemented by over 3,500 school districts, communities, and behavioral health agencies throughout the United States and around the world.
+Today, Too Good for Drugs, TGFV A Peaceable Place, TGFV Social Perspectives, and Celebrating Healthy Choices are implemented by over 3,500 school districts, communities, and behavioral health agencies throughout the United States and around the world.
 Our community efforts in Tampa reach all sectors including, school, home, and community though partnerships with law enforcement, behavioral health groups, and local government.
 We continue to strive to set the standard for comprehensive community focused prevention.

-Timeline of the Mendez Foundation’s History
+A Timeline of Our History

 Charles E. Mendez, Sr., a Florida businessman, establishes the C.E.
 Mendez Foundation to support local charitable organizations whose purpose is to help children and families improve their lives.

 Charles E. Mendez, Jr., becomes President of the Mendez Foundation.
 Mr. Mendez, Jr. expands the Foundation’s efforts to ready young people for success.

 Mr. Mendez recognizes the Foundation’s need to take a proactive approach to serving its purpose.
 He redirects the Foundation’s efforts to address the growing substance use problem in the United States.

 The Foundation develops and pilots its new health education and substance use prevention curriculum.
 The new program is targeted at sixth graders and is called Meology.